 1. Fork the original repo

-First of all, we want to fork the original repo, and not clone it right away.
+First, we want to fork the original repo and not clone it right away.

 Why do we want to fork the repo?
 You can find the answer in this article.

 How to do this?

 - Fork the repo by clicking on the "Fork" button on the right top of GitHub.

 - Go to our repo list and open the forked repo.

 Choose from where we want to clone it and copy the link.

 - Direct it to the directory where we want to store the local repo with the